 Learn how to set up and manage a social presence on Facebook, Twitter, LinkedIn, Instagram, and Pinterest.

 Learn how privacy and self-disclosure are managed online within and beyond HIPAA regulations, plus how to mitigate risks and respond to online challenges.

 Learn when and how to monitor your online presence, plus ways to measure results and understand analytics available through the social media platforms.

 CME: 3.5 AMA PRA Category 1 Credits™ available*

 Join MCSMN as a Premium Member for $495 to get Social for Healthcare Certificate from Mayo Clinic and Hootsuite ($400 value) for FREE and enjoy unlimited access to MCSMN.
 This includes 12 monthly webinars ($95 value each) and access to webinar archives, as well as the MCSMN Discussions where you can connect with other healthcare professionals.

 Read more about membership benefits.

-Mayo Clinic College of Medicine designates this enduring material for a maximum of 3.5 AMA PRA Category 1 Credits™.
+Mayo Clinic College of Medicine and Science designates this enduring material for a maximum of 3.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.